Chemist-aligned retrosynthesis by ensembling diverse inductive bias models

 \section{Introduction}

-Chemical Synthesis is central to the discovery and supply of small molecule-based medicines, materials, and fine chemicals.
-However, as syntheses often fail, and thus constitute a critical bottleneck, using computational methods to propose better synthesis routes is highly desirable.
-Computer-aided synthesis planning has a long research tradition, going back to the vision of Vleduts and Corey in the 1950ies, with tools usually implemented via rule-based expert systems.\cite{vleduts1963concerning,corey1969computer} However, over several decades progress had been limited.\cite{ihlenfeldt1996computer} Only recently, by reframing synthesis planning as a machine learning (ML) problem, where deep neural networks are trained on large reaction datasets to predict synthetic disconnections and reaction outcomes, which are then coupled with neural-guided search, a paradigm shift has been achieved~\cite{segler2017neural, segler2018planning}.
-Since then, several new ML models\cite{liu2017retrosynthetic, schwaller2019molecular, dai2019retrosynthesis, chen2021deep, zhong2022root, igashov2023retrobridge, xie2023retrosynthesis, laabid2024alignment, gainski2024retrogfn} and search algorithms\cite{chen2020retro, xie2022retrograph, liu2023retrosynthetic, tripp2023retro} have been introduced.
-Incorporated into tools for retrosynthetic search, which are increasingly used in computational workflows and as a source of inspiration for route planning, ML-based synthesis planning has been experimentally validated.\cite{coley2019robotic, genheden2020aizynthfinder, shields2024aizynth}
+Chemical Synthesis is central to the discovery and supply of small molecule-based therapeutics, materials, and fine chemicals.
+However, as syntheses often fail, and thus constitute a critical bottleneck, using computational methods to propose better synthesis routes is highly desirable.\cite{stanley2023fake, shields2024aizynth, tu2023predictive} Computer-aided synthesis planning has a long research history, with tools traditionally implemented via rule-based expert systems.\cite{vleduts1963concerning,corey1969computer,ihlenfeldt1996computer} However, over several decades progress had been limited.\cite{ihlenfeldt1996computer} Since 2017, significant advancements have been made, along two directions.
+First, the expert system approach of manually coding reaction rules has been reimplemented~\cite{hastedt2024investigating, schwaller2022machine} by Szymkuc and coworkers, and has been experimentally validated.\cite{klucznik2018efficient,mikulak2020computational} Second, by re-framing synthesis planning as a machine learning (ML) problem, where deep neural networks are trained on large reaction datasets to predict synthetic disconnections and reaction outcomes, which are then coupled with neural-guided search, a paradigm shift has been achieved~\cite{segler2017neural, segler2018planning, coley2019robotic}.
+Since then, several new ML models~\cite{liu2017retrosynthetic, schwaller2019molecular, dai2019retrosynthesis, tetko2020state, sacha2021molecule, chen2021deep, tu2022permutation, zhong2022root, igashov2023retrobridge,wang2023retrosynthesis, xie2023retrosynthesis, laabid2024alignment, gainski2024retrogfn, westerlund2024chemformers, zhang2024retrosynthesis, han2024retrosynthesis, deng2025rsgpt} and search algorithms~\cite{chen2020retro, xie2022retrograph, liu2023retrosynthetic, tripp2023retro} have been introduced.
+Incorporated into readily available tools for retrosynthetic search, which are increasingly used in computational workflows and as a source of inspiration for chemists during route planning, ML-based synthesis planning has also been experimentally validated.\cite{coley2019robotic, genheden2020aizynthfinder, shields2024aizynth, tu2025askcos}